titov-vv/jal/docs/README.md

 ### Upgrades
 If you installed *jal* via *pip* then you may upgrade it to newer version with help of command `pip install jal -U`

+### Tax report for investment account

+Tax report can be prepared based on data from any broker if operations are present in JAL.
+Tax reports are supported for Russia and Portugal.
+You can import operations from broker statement with help of menu *Import->Statement*.
+Step-by-step example (in russian language) of Russian tax report preparation for Interactive Brokers can be found on [this page](https://github.com/titov-vv/jal/blob/master/docs/ru-tax-3ndfl/taxes.md).
+Use contacts from beginning of this page if you need support regarding statements or reports.

 ### Screenshots
 Qt have a better look on Linux out of the box.
 Here is main program window: